luke-brandt/landon-hotel-project/README.md

 03/21/2024 - B1

-a.
+- a.
 Adds resource bundles for both English and French languages.
 Creates a controller to get both messages and adds them to an arrayList.

-b.
+- b.
 Displays the welcome message in both English and French on the front end using a different thread for each language.

+03/21/2024 - B2

+- Modifies the front-end to display the price for a reservation in currency rates for U.S. dollars ($), Canadian dollars (C$), and euros (€) on different lines.